Participants in Project Finance

 There are three major participants in a project finance.
 They include; the sponsor(s), the lender(s) and the project company.

 This articlee focuses on the sponsor(s) and lender(s), particularly their respective roles in Project finance.

 A. Role of Sponsors In Project Finance

-- to share the risk in carrying out a project – a company may decide to fund a project through project finance rather than from its own resources simply because of the damage the project could do to its finances if it went wrong.
+- to share the risk of carrying out a project.
+A company may decide to fund a project through project finance rather than from its own resources simply.
+This is because of the damage the project could do to its finances if it went wrong.
 Banks providing project finance are the most obvious people with whom such a company might seek to share risk;

 B. Role of Lenders In Project Finance